annaverpcs/ask-ACD1025/README.md

 **How to push your changes to GitHub**

 1 Cut your own branch from master locally: git checkout -b name_of_your_branch OR git switch -c name_of_your_branch.
-Name convention for Branch name: FirstName_LastNameInitial_testSetJiraID
+Name convention for Branch name: FirstName_LastNameInitial_TaskJiraID

 2 To verify that you created the branch (your currently branch will appear in green) git branch